keesschollaart81/CaseOnline.Azure.WebJobs.Extensions.Mqtt/README.md

 ## How to use
 - Create an Azure Function using [Visual Studio](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs) or using [Visual Studio Code](https://code.visualstudio.com/tutorials/functions-extension/getting-started)
+- Make sure your ```Microsoft.NET.Sdk.Functions``` package version is 1.0.7 or higher
 - Install the [CaseOnline.Azure.WebJobs.Extensions.Mqtt](https://www.nuget.org/packages/CaseOnline.Azure.WebJobs.Extensions.Mqtt/) NuGet package in you Functions Project
 - Add an [extensions.json](./src/ExampleFunctions/extensions.json) to your Functions project root directory and [make sure it is copied to the build/publish folder](./src/ExampleFunctions/ExampleFunctions.csproj#L23-L25)
     - This is temporary for now.
 This should not be needed, monitor [issue/bug here](https://github.com/Azure/Azure-Functions/issues/624))
-- Add the Mqtt server settings to your 'local.settings.json' during development time or to the appsettings when running on Azure:
+- Add the Mqtt server settings to your 'local.settings.json' during development time or to your appsettings when running on Azure:
-    - MqttServer
+    - MqttServer (just the dns/hostname)
     - MqttUsername
     - MqttPassword
     - MqttPort (optional, defaults to 1883)